KrisHHFI/Photoshop_Instagram_Image_Scripts/README.md

 Script  | What it does
 ------------- | -------------
-create_image_test | Creates and saves a blank test PNG. create_single_image | Creates and saves a PNG.
+create_image_test | Creates and saves a blank test PNG. background_image_and_text | Creates and saves a PNG.
 The PNG has a background image and text. create_month_of_images | Creates and saves a months worth of PNGs.
 The user can define the month.
 The PNG has a background image and text.